FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/01Introduction.md

 suits their needs.

-The encoding standard is complementary to other FIX standards for session protocol and application level behaviour.
+The encoding standard is complementary to other FIX standards for session protocol and application level behavior.

 ## Binary type system